sdidla/Hatch/Sources/Hatch/Documentation.docc/Hatch.md

 dump(allSymbols)
 ```

-You can use swift standard library methods to `filter`, `map`, `compactMap` etc. `HatchParser` provides an additional method on a collection of symbols called ``Symbol/flattened()`` that returns a flat array of symbols derived from the symbol tree while preserving the subtree
+You can use swift standard library methods to `filter`, `map`, `compactMap` etc. `Hatch` provides an additional method on a collection of symbols called ``Symbol/flattened()`` that returns a flat array of symbols derived from the symbol tree while preserving the subtree

 For example, to extract all the enum case elements from a specific enum, you can do: